null

 • Overview

-Historically, mug shots and prison photos were used to bolster the narrative that these children were irredeemable and undeserving of rehabilitation and a return home.
-The portrayal of children in conflict with the law, and particularly children of color, as inherently threatening, dangerous, and adult-like, has deep roots in the US.
-This narrative has been key to denying these youth second chances and were foundational in justifying cruel and excessive punishment of youth, especially those of color, in the criminal legal system.
+The United States is the only country in the world that sentences children to serve time in adult prisons without the possibility of parole.
+The portrayal of children in conflict with the law, particularly children of color, as inherently threatening, dangerous, and adult-like has been key to denying these youth a second chance and foundational in justifying their cruel and excessive punishment in the criminal legal system..